rubenfb23/Quantum-drone-pathplanning/README.md

 ## How It Works

-1. **Define Points**: Specify a list of (x, y) coordinates representing locations the drone must visit.
+- **Define Points**: Specify a list of (x, y) coordinates representing locations the drone must visit.
+- **Distance Computation**: Uses Numba JIT-compiled parallel loops to efficiently compute pairwise Euclidean distances for large datasets.
-2. **Quantum Optimization**: The service encodes the TSP as a quantum Hamiltonian and uses QAOA (Quantum Approximate Optimization Algorithm) to find an optimal path.
+- **Quantum Optimization**: The service encodes the TSP as a quantum Hamiltonian and uses QAOA (Quantum Approximate Optimization Algorithm) to find an optimal path.
-3. **Visualization**: The resulting path is plotted on a 2D map.
+- **Visualization**: The resulting path is plotted on a 2D map.

 ## Usage